PericlesHat/GraphBased-SceneGraphGeneration/README.md

 - **GCN**: Simple Graph Convolution Network.
 Using 2 GCN layers to update objects and relations separately.
 - **GraphSAGE**: Simple Graph Sample and AggregatE model.
 Using 2 GraphSAGE layers to update objects and relations separately.
 - **HGNN**: Heterogeneous GNN can handle Object-Object (OO) and Object-Relation-Object (ORO) graphs and uses a custom heterogeneous graph neural network (GNN) for learning and prediction
+- **TripleGCN**: Implemented from Wald et al.'s famous SGPN (CVPR'2020).
+TripleGCN first generates a <subject, predicate, object> triplet to deal with the features in semantic graphs, and then aggregates the objects & relations features.
 - More comming soon...

 ### Dependencies